 Introduction

 The ability to flexibly route information from sensory inputs to motor responses is key to the adaptability of human cognition.
 Consider, for illustrative purposes, a typical experimental condition in a task switching paradigm: on two successive trials a participant is presented with an alphanumeric target (e.g. ‘A4’) and needs to respond with a button press.
 The participant is instructed to either classify the letter (vowel/consonant) or the number (odd/even).
 On the first trial, the participant is required to classify the letter in the target, does so and responds with a left button press.
-On the second trial they need to classify the number in the target and respond with a right button push.
-In both trials the same stimuli is presented but there is clearly a need to route this identical information in different ways to perform the correct motor response.
+On the second trial, they need to classify the number in the target and respond with a right button push.
+In both trials the same stimulus is presented but there is clearly a need to route this identical information in different ways to perform the correct motor response.
 By employing cognitive control over the way information is routed, this can be achieved.
-The use of this control is complex: there is a need to inhibit processing irrelevant information (e.g. the number during the letter trial), shift between tasks, maintain the goals of the current task (e.g. classify the letter) and select and generate an appropriate response (e.g. press left button; Miyake et al., 2000).
+The use of this control is complex: there is a need to inhibit processing irrelevant information (e.g. the number during the letter trial), to shift between tasks, to maintain the goals of the current task (e.g. classify the letter), and to select and generate an appropriate response (e.g. press left button; Miyake et al., 2000).
 Cognitive control also has two distinct modus operandi: an anticipatory, proactive control mode utilised to prepare for an upcoming need to reroute information (i.e. prepare to classify the letter, ignore the number) and a reactive mode engaged to deal with information rerouting on a ‘as-needed’ basis (Braver, 2012; Braver, Burgess & Gray, 2007).
 The complexity and different operating modes that occur are the result of a need to reroute information in lines with an internal motivation, or goal.
 Whilst there has been great progress in understanding the anatomical connections of the brain that permit such goal-based information processing, the underlying neural mechanisms that give arise to this key feature of human cognition have yet to be fully elucidated.